BNP Paribas agrees to buy Rabobank's Polish unit for $1.4 billion

 The companies did not give a price per share for the deal but the total offered amount implies BNP would be paying 82.5 zlotys per BGZ share, or around 13 percent more than Rabobank paid last year when it bought a stake from the state.

-BGZ shares were last traded at around 76.70 zlotys, a 7 percent discount to the value of the offer and implying some concerns it may not go through.
+BGZ shares were changing hands at around 76.80 zlotys by 1104 GMT, a near 7 percent discount to the value of the offer and implying some concerns it may not go through.

-The deal is BNP's first cross-border acquisition since its 2008 takeover of Benelux crisis victim Fortis.
-The French bank has beefed up its balance-sheet and restructured since then.
+The deal is BNP Paribas' first cross-border acquisition since its 2008 takeover of Benelux crisis victim Fortis.
+The French bank has beefed up its balance-sheet strength since then and restructured itself.

-BNP adviser Lemierre, former head of the European Bank for Reconstruction and Development (EBRD), sees promise in Poland.

-"As EBRD chairman I've been investing here for 15 years," he said.
-"It's an example of well used EU funds.
-The strength is in economic growth and job creation and we believe this will continue in Poland.
-We see this as a strong banking market."

-Bankers and analysts say BNP is now the most robust French bank and is able to make more acquisitions.
+Bankers and analysts say BNP is now the most robust of the French banks and is able to make more acquisitions.
 It has the largest capital cushion of the three main French lenders, measured under tough new global capital rules, and analysts at Morgan Stanley expect the bank to hike its dividend in the next few years.

 BNP had a core Tier 1 ratio of 10.8 percent at the end of the third quarter, compared with 9.9 percent at SocGen and 10.5 percent at Credit Agricole.

-But analysts also say it is unlikely to buy a major European bank, instead focusing on medium-scale deals like BGZ.
+But analysts also say it is unlikely to make a significant purchase of a leading European bank, instead focusing on medium-scale "bolt on" acquisitions, and the deal for BGZ was in line with that pattern.

 "The acquisition of Bank BGZ constitutes a major step towards attaining a critical size in Poland," BNP Paribas CEO Jean-Laurent Bonnafe said in a statement.